Canadian Voyageur Brigade Society

 The Canadian Voyageur Brigade Society connects paddlers, organizers, and communities across Canada through epic big-canoe journeys on the country’s most storied waterways.

-2026 Brigades
+Upcoming 2026 Brigades

-Three journeys launching this summer — find your crew.
+One journey launching this summer — find your crew.

 Coming Soon